 Pick a race

 Running a 10K race is a great goal to have.
 The distance is less demanding when it comes to your training schedule compared to a half or a full marathon.
 Also, there are loads of events for you to sign up through as well.

 First, you’re going to have to work out how you’re going to get yourself up to that 10K.
 That may be a distance that’ll take you up to an hour, perhaps longer to run.

 When you’re starting out, that can seem really daunting, but it’s totally doable.
 It might even be something that pushes you onto longer distances like a half marathon.

-How much training do you need to do for a 10K really does depend on your level of experience already.
+How much training you need to do for a 10K really does depend on your level of experience.
 Give yourself from 6 up to 10 weeks to train.
 So, find a race that fits in around that time scale.